GfSE/SAF-Specification/README.md

 # The SAF Specification
-The specification for the System Architecture Framework is work in progress.
+** The System Architecture Framework is a work in progress specification. **

 # Viewpoints